MistyCommunity/Documentation/src/content/apis/api-reference/blockly.md

 ## API

-The following are descriptions of Blockly's Misty-specific blocks, along with their underlying HTTP requests and JSON payload.
+The following are descriptions of Blockly's Misty-specific blocks.

 **Note: After clicking Run with Blockly, there currently can be a 2-3 second delay before Misty reacts, and up to a 5-second delay between actions.**